akuklev/algebraic-theories/README.md

 ```

 There are two additional restrictions:
-4) Equational laws are allowed to affect only non-classifying sorts.
+– Equational laws are allowed to affect only non-classifying sorts.
-5) Rules producing a term belonging to a classifying sort are allowed to contain only variables belonging to classifying sorts.
+– Rules producing a term belonging to a classifying sort are allowed to contain only variables belonging to classifying sorts.

-Before we proceed to the restriction 6, note that the restrictions 4 and 5 guarantee that equality of the normal terms of classifying sorts is decidable (being just the syntactical sameness).
-The accompanying equations for the generative rules in 3 guarantee, that every closed expression is equal to a normal one
-The rule 3 only allows to use equality over classifying sorts as a premise.

-6) There must be a well-ordering on generative rules and their accompanying rules, ruling out circularity in the generative rules: the validity of premises for every generative rule and expressions in its accompanying rules must be checkable without relying on the accompanying rules being defined.
-This guarantees that the accompanying rules generate a confluent rewrite system eventually factoring any expression can be factored into projection-free part and a composition of projections, and thus, equality on classifying sorts is decidable.
+These are to ensure decidability of equality on classifying sorts in the syntactic model, which is necessary for applicability of generational rules (and equational laws) to be decidable.

 ## Bidirectional example